-In regards to meter, the pattern is scattered.
+In regards to the meter, the pattern is scattered.
 The lines vary from around six syllables, up to twelve and thirteen.
-That being said, on the page the majority of the lines appear to be around the same length.
+That being said, on the page, the majority of the lines appear to be around the same length.
 This gives the poem an overall unity that is somewhat soothing in the face of the subject matter addressed.

 The poem begins with Larkin utilizing a passage from Henry Mayhew’s work, London Labour and the London Poor.
 The selection comes from a young woman who was raped.
 She tells of her distress after the attack was over.
 This creates a setting for the poem and informs a reader before the text even begins that the events depicted will be graphic, or at least emotionally straining.

-In the first stanza he describes how the woman’s grief was forced upon her.
+In the first stanza, he describes how the woman’s grief was forced upon her.
 It is something the speaker is able to “taste” now and is doing his best to convey.
-He also describes the sights and sounds around the London that might’ve made their way into the room where the woman was raped.
+He also describes the sights and sounds around London that might’ve made their way into the room where the woman was raped.
 The world was going on without her.

-In the second stanza he spends time discussing the issue that plague the rapist.
+In the second stanza, he spends time discussing the issue that plague the rapist.
 He thought that by attacking this woman that his desire would be sated.
 He was deceived, as the title suggests.
 His deception is said to be worse than that suffered by the woman.
 This implies that the woman was tricked into the situation in which she was attacked.

 Analysis of Deceptions

-When she was being raped, the rest of the world was carrying on.
-Larkin’s speaker notes how the sun came occasionally into the room, warming it in bits.
+When she was raped, the rest of the world was carrying on.
+Larkin’s speaker notes how the sun occasionally came into the room, warming it in bits.
 Then there was the sound of the “wheels along the street outside.”
 He describes the sounds they made as “Worry.”
 This likely connects to the bouncing and rattling they make as they hit the cobblestones.

-In the next line he adds that “bridal London bows the other way” while the young girl was being raped, and after.
+In the next line, he adds that “bridal London bows the other way” while the young girl was being raped, and after.
 She is no longer going to be a part of the “bridal” tradition.
 As she quoted saying in the epigraph, society is now going to see her as “ruined.”
 Her chance at a good life is likely over.

-In the next four lines the speaker explains the woman’s state of mind now that she is trying to move on from the attack.
+In the next four lines, the speaker explains the woman’s state of mind now that she is trying to move on from the attack.
 There is a light that penetrates her life, and the streets she walks on.
 It is “tall and wide” and has kept her scars from healing.
 The whole world is looking in on her and prying her for information until her “Shame” is driven out of hiding.

 One of Larkin’s most interesting similes is in the next line.
 He describes her mind as being “open like a drawer knives.”
 It sits open all day long, ready to be picked and prodded by anyone who wants to dig in.
 At the same time, the drawer contains something dangerous, knives.
 It is not a safe place to be reaching one’s hand into.
-This speaks to the woman’s state of mind in the days, months and years after her rape.
+This speaks to the woman’s state of mind in the days, months, and years after her rape.
 It has endlessly disrupted her life.

-In the first four lines of the second stanza the speaker begins by describing the woman’s physical state.
+In the first four lines of the second stanza, the speaker begins by describing the woman’s physical state.
 She has spent years in the “Slums” and those years have “buried” her.
 She is trapped beneath the layers of decrepitude and now, her own history as well.
 The next line is also striking.
 The speaker states that he would not “dare / Console” her, even if he could.
-He feels a separation from this woman that is not completely resolved.
+He feels separation from this woman that is not completely resolved.
 This persists even after he comes to understand her attack better.